-Christ the King RC Primary school is a successful school and every child plays their part in making it so.
-We encourage all pupils to achieve their potential and being in school everyday will help them achieve this.
+Christ the King RC Primary School is a successful school and every child plays a part in making it so.
+We encourage all pupils to achieve their potential and being in school every day will help them achieve this.

 There are many figures published by the DfE (Department for Education) relating to attendance figures.
 Here are some of them:

 At Christ the King we will do all we can to work with our families to ensure children are in school learning.

 We’re pleased to announce that Christ The King is introducing a new, more efficient and secure system for reporting your child’s absence due to illness, called Studybugs.
 If you haven’t already, please get the free Studybugs app, or register on the Studybugs website, and use it to tell us whenever your child’s ill and unable to attend school.